-If you have a runny nose, watery eyes and your head hurts, you might assume that you have a sinus headache.
-But studies show that about 90% of self-diagnosed sinus headaches are actually migraine.
+Many times when people have a runny nose, watery eyes and a headache, they assume they have a sinus headache.
+This is especially common during allergy season, when hay fever is at its peak.
+However, studies show that about 90% of self-diagnosed sinus headaches are actually migraine attacks.

-There’s a belief that sinus headache is a common illness.
-The marketing of over-the-counter medications designed to treat these symptoms reinforce this belief..
-However, sinus headache is not as common as you might think.
+The marketing of over-the-counter medications designed to treat allergy symptoms has reinforced the belief that sinus headache is a common illness, but in reality, sinus headache is not as common as you may think.

 What is migraine?